-- if the application is covered by a Planning Performance Agreement (PPA) and amendments and/or the cost of additional officer time spent on these is covered
+- if the application is covered by a Planning Performance Agreement (PPA) and amendments and/or the cost of additional officer time spent on these are covered

 - for minor changes following the expiry of the initial consultation period, or if additional information has been requested by a consultee.
 These are at the discretion of the planning case officer, and at their written request.
 These will be the subject of one round of re-consultation and will require an agreement to an extension of time for determination of the application of at least 4 weeks